josherrickson/stata2/stata_markdown/05-regression.md

 ^#^^#^^#^ Fitting the model

 Stata's `regress` command fit the linear regression model.
-It is followed by the outcome variable followed by all predictors.
+It is followed by a varlist where the first variable is the outcome variable and all others are predictors.
 For this example, let's use the auto data and fit a relatively simple model, predicting `mpg` based on `gear_ratio` and `headroom`.

 ~~~~
 <<dd_do>>